Science-Backed Strategies That Transform Academic Performance with Memory Techniques for Students

 Phase 1: Palace Building (Week 1)

-Practice the route until mental navigation takes under 2 minutes
+Practice navigating your route until it takes under 2 minutes.

 Phase 2: Information Placement (Week 2)

-Select a 20-item list to memorize (vocabulary, formulas, historical dates)
+Choose a 20-item list to memorize (vocabulary, formulas, historical events).

-Convert each item into vivid, action-oriented mental images
+Transform each item into a vivid, action-driven mental image.

-Place images at palace locations, creating environmental interactions
+Position these images at your identified palace locations, creating interactions.

-Practice retrieval by mentally walking your established route
+Practice retrieval by mentally walking your set path.

 Exercise 4: Speech Memorization Challenge